-So, to create a multi-language website take the following steps:
+So, in order to create a multi-language website take the following steps:

 In this article, you will learn what the store view is, what do you need to create it for, how to create it.